Get to Know Bearfoot Karate’s History, Tenets and Belt Ranking System.

 Bearfoot Karate History

-– Bearfoot Karate was established in 2006 by Joe Hoglund and Eric Watson, under the mentorship of Jim Stringer, an eighth degree Black Belt.
+– Bearfoot Karate was established in 2006 by Joe Hoglund and Eric Watson.

-– Using top-notch equipment in a safe and productive environment, Mr. Hoglund and Mr. Watson are looking forward to current and future student growth.
+– Using appropriate equipment in a safe and productive environment, Mr. Hoglund and Mr. Watson are looking forward to current and future student growth.

 The Bearfoot Tenents of Tae Kwon Do

 Our simple logo was designed to help students remember the five tenets (values) of Tae Kwon Do.
 Each claw on the bear footprint represents one of the five tenets of Tae Kwon Do.
 Students are encouraged to implement these values in their everyday lives.